evertrust/horizon-ansible/README.md

     ansible-collection collection install evertrust.horizon

-You can also nclude it in a `requirements.yml` file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format:
+You can also include it in a `requirements.yml` file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format:

 ```yaml
 ---